cdktf/cdktf-provider-googlebeta/docs/googleClouddeployDeployPolicy.go.md

 - *Type:* *[]*string

-Optional.

 Days of week.

 If left empty, all days of the week will be included.
 Possible values: ["MONDAY", "TUESDAY", "WEDNESDAY", "THURSDAY", "FRIDAY", "SATURDAY", "SUNDAY"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.48.0/docs/resources/google_clouddeploy_deploy_policy#days_of_week GoogleClouddeployDeployPolicy#days_of_week}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.49.0/docs/resources/google_clouddeploy_deploy_policy#days_of_week GoogleClouddeployDeployPolicy#days_of_week}

 ---